NTU History Gallery

 Opening Hours: 9:00-12:00; 13:00-16:30 (Tuesday to Sunday);

-closed on Mondays and national holidays
+closed on Mondays, Sunday and national holidays

 Tel: +886-2-3366-5572